 When working with restricted information, keep it on your BGSU computer – do not access this type of information from a personal device.
-This can be done by working directly from a BGSU device, or by remotely connecting to one through the BGSU VPN.
+This can be done by working directly from a BGSU device connected remotely to the BGSU VPN.

 Dispose of restricted data securely, don’t just throw it in the trash or recycle bin.

 - If working with physical documents use a cross-cut paper shredder.

 - If working with digital copies of documents, use Microsoft sDelete that is available from the Microsoft Software Center (Windows devices only).